 ARTICLE I. NAME AND PURPOSE OF THE ORGANIZATION

 Section 1.
-The name of the organization shall be “California State University, Fullerton Robert E. Rayfield Chapter of the Public Relations Student Society of America (PRSSA).”
+The name of the organization shall be Public Relations Student Society of America (PRSSA).

 Section 2.
-The purpose of this organization is to a) provide students with opportunities to gain hands-on experience in public relations; b) provide Communications majors with the opportunity to associate with professionals in different fields of public relations; c) promote the PRSA Code of Ethics and diversity initiatives; and d) provide students with the experience they need to excel in the field of public relations.
+The purpose of this organization is to provide students with hands-on experience in public relations, provide communications majors the opportunity to network with professionals in the different fields of communications, to promote the PRSA Code of Ethics and diversity initiatives, and to provide students with the experience necessary to excel in the field of public relations.

 ARTICLE II.
 REQUIREMENTS FOR MEMBERSHIP AND SELECTION OF MEMBERS

 Section 1.
-Membership in the organization shall be open to all those regularly enrolled California State University, Fullerton students who are interested in membership.
+Membership in the organization shall be open to all those regularly-enrolled California State University, Fullerton students who are interested in membership.
 There shall be no other requirements for admission to regular membership.
 Each regular member has equal rights and privileges.
-Any student meeting the above criteria shall be entitled to membership in the California State University, Fullerton Robert E. Rayfield Chapter of PRSSA.

 Section 2.
 Membership in this organization shall not be denied to any student at California State University, Fullerton on the basis of race, religion, national origin, ethnicity, color, age, gender, marital status, citizenship, sexual orientation or disability.

 Section 3.
 There shall be a minimum of five (5) CSU Fullerton students who are currently enrolled in at least one class with a maximum of 20 percent of the members who are not CSU Fullerton students.

 Section 4.
 There shall be two types of membership in the organization: voting and associate.